rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 You can perform a terminal operation without any intermediate operations but not the other way around.
 This is why we will talk about terminal operations first.
-Reductions are a special type of terminal operation where all of the contents of the stream are combined into a single primitive or Object.
-For example, you might have an int or a Collection.
+Reductions are a special type of terminal operation where all of the contents of the stream are combined into a single primitive or `Object`.
+For example, you might have an `int` or a Collection.

 Table 4.4 summarizes this section.
 Feel free to use it as a guide to remember the most important points as we go through each one individually.
 We explain them from easiest to